OMSecurity/OMPASS_DEMO/README.md

 > ompass_demo

-3. Run docker compose.
+3. Run docker compose (Run docker compose by one of the following)

 > Docker run command in foreground : docker-compose up

 > Docker run command in background : docker-compose up -d

-4. Server Startup Complete
+4. Server Startup Complete (Server startup is completed if the image below shows up)

 ![](./img/img6.png)